pratsingh/pratsingh.github.io/README.md

 <span style="color: #B22222;">The repository can be viewed by clicking </span> [here](https://github.com/pratsingh/ML_Django_Project/blob/main/README.md) <br>

-The purpose of this project was to build a Machine Learning model that predicts income level based on census data, and then to deploy that model to a Django server.
+The purpose of this project was to build a Machine Learning model that predicts income level based on census data, and then to deploy that model to a server using Django.
 In this project I utlized the Random Forest and Extra Trees algorithms for machine learning predictions, and built a django server that had interactivity using REST API.
 SQLite was the database of choice.
 Finally, I ran an A/B test to see which algorithm (random forest vs extra trees) yielded better results. <br>

 ## Finding the Best Markets to Advertise an E-Learning Product
 Tools used: Python (Pandas, NumPy, matplotlib, seaborn). <br>